lucaseckes/ADA_Project/README.md

 You can also have acces directly to the different parts:

--Which countries have the healthiest alimentation?: https://openfactfoodada.github.io/Part1/
+-Which countries have the healthiest alimentation? : https://openfactfoodada.github.io/Part1/

--Are the differences in the composition of a given product in different countries?: https://openfactfoodada.github.io/Part2/
+-Are the differences in the composition of a given product in different countries? : https://openfactfoodada.github.io/Part2/

--Which countries consume more locally?: https://openfactfoodada.github.io/part3/
+-Which countries consume more locally? : https://openfactfoodada.github.io/part3/

 ## Contribution of group members: